 Add ¼ teaspoon of fine-ground Himalayan pink salt to the water.
 Mix thoroughly until the salt has completely dissolved in the water.
 This step ensures the minerals are evenly distributed. - Add Lemon Juice

 Squeeze in 1 tablespoon of fresh lemon juice, which is about half a lemon.
-Lemon enhances the drink with vitamin C and natural digestive enzymes. - Include Optional Boosters (If Desired)
+Lemon adds flavor, citric acid, and vitamin C. - Include Optional Boosters (If Desired)

 Mix in ½ teaspoon of raw honey for subtle sweetness or a small pinch of cayenne pepper if you want a gentle metabolism boost.
 Whisk quickly to combine. - Drink Slowly